Generic selectors

 3. Adjust Imagery Transparency:

-– You can also adjust the transparency of the historical imagery in relation to the current view.
+– You can also adjust the transparency of the historical imagery relative to the current view.
 This allows you to compare the old and new images directly, making it easier to identify changes over time.

 4. Explore Specific Changes: